sebastianbreguel/HyperbolicEmbedding/HyperbolicTimbrenet/README.md

 # TimbreNet

 This project aims to create deep learning tools for musicians to work with the timbre of different sounds and instruments.

 This project is in a initial developing stage.

+on dowloand_file.ipynb you have to run to obatin the weights of the models trainend

 ## Datasets